iamluirio/echo-chambers-news-aggregators/README.md

     </div>
 </div>

-where _P(x<sub>i</sub>)_ represents the probability that the user sees news related to a given topic.
+where **_P(x<sub>i</sub>)_ represents the probability that the user sees news related to a given topic**.
 If a user does not view any news on a particular topic, the relative entropy change is considered as 0.

 Finally, the entropy changes relating to all topics are added to obtain the total entropy of the user.
 User entropy provides a measure of the diversity or variability of their preferences with respect to the topics considered.

 ```python
 def calculate_user_entropy(matrix):